PeterWangIntel/crosswalk-website/Try-Crosswalk.md

 The Android APK maker is included with the xwalk-android download.
 It can work on Linux, Windows and Mac OSX.
 For setting up the environment for Windows, please see the section 'Windows environment setup'.

-To package your own web app, unpack the Crosswalk app template tarball.
-This is located inside the xwalk-android directory:
+To package a web application, unpack the tarball xwalk_app_template.tar.gz which can be gotten from crosswalk-*-[x86, arm].zip:

     host$ tar xzvf xwalk_app_template.tar.gz
     host$ cd xwalk_app_template

-This template contains utilities and dependencies for packaging an application into an APK file, so it can be installed on an Android device.
+This template contains utilities and dependencies for packaging an application into an Android installable APK file.

 <em>make_apk.py</em> is the key script for packaging a web app as an APK.

-Note: For this script to work, you should ensure that the <code>android</code> command from the Android SDK is on your path.
+Note: To make it work, you should ensure that the <code>android</code> command from the Android SDK and <code>java</code> from <em>Oracle JDK(version 1.6)</em> are included in your PATH.
 It is located in <em>&lt;Android SDK location&gt;/tools/android</em>.

 Here is the help information for the <em>make_apk.py</em> script: